These 10 ideas for urban gardening in small spaces will greenify your life, no matter where you live!

 3. Add An Indoor Moss Wall

-This indoor gardening idea doesn’t need much natural light–in fact, it doesn’t like even direct sunlight at all, and what’s more: it doesn’t need watering, fertilising, or pruning.
+This indoor gardening idea looks super fancy, but it’s easier to do than you think!
+It doesn’t need much natural light, either.
+In fact, it doesn’t like even direct sunlight at all, and what’s more: it doesn’t need watering, fertilising, or pruning.
 Incredibly, it comes ready to install on any surface.
-What is this amazing product?
-MossTile, from Benetti Stone.
-The tiles provide a virtually maintenance-free vertical garden that is as dense as you like–the design possibilities are endless.

 5. Give Old Tyres a New Life

 Tyres can be pretty toxic – many get burned in landfill, creating cancerous smoke.
 Keep the air clean by reusing busted tyres as planters.
-Just stack the tyres up in a staggered pyramid shape to create a sold ‘wall’ of plants.
-Looks even lovelier when the tyres are painted bright colours.
+Just stack the tyres up in a staggered pyramid shape to create a solid ‘wall’ of plants.
+This idea looks even lovelier when the tyres are painted bright colours.